Group/Activity: National Honor Society

 Fees: $20 annual dues

-Overview: To be eligible for membership, students must have a minimum G.P.A. of 4.0, and must demonstrate evidence of service to the community, evidence of leadership, and evidence of character.
+Overview: To be eligible for membership, students must have a minimum of a weighted G.P.A. of 4.0 and must demonstrate evidence of service to the community, evidence of leadership, and evidence of character.
 Students who are eligible for membership based on their scholastic performance will receive notification of their eligibility by postal mail and email after the first quarter of the school year.
 Upon receiving their notice of eligibility, students will be required to attend a meeting to learn about the process for assembling a portfolio, which will be used to consider their credentials for membership into Algonquin’s Chapter of the National Honor Society.

 Acceptance into the Algonquin Chapter of the National Honor Society is based on scholarship, leadership, service, and character.

-Scholarship: Entering their junior year, students must have a minimum cumulative, weighted G.P.A. of 4.0.
+Entering their junior year, students must have a minimum cumulative, weighted G.P.A. of 4.0.

 The information that follows is excerpted from the National Honor Society Handbook (2016).